andreafabrizi/DNSProxy/README.md

 ;; WHEN: Tue Jan 29 21:00:49 CET 2019
 ;; MSG SIZE  rcvd: 49
 ```
+A similar command is to be run order to test TCP listener:
 ```bash
 dig +tcp facebook.com @127.0.0.1
 ```
+Again, resulrs should correspond to the following output.

 ```
 ; <<>> DiG 9.10.3-P4-Ubuntu <<>> +tcp facebook.com @127.0.0.1